How to get broadband with free installation

 Broadband and TV deals with free installation

 Most broadband and TV deals will come with an installation charge simply because the provider will charge you for the equipment you require in order to receive its TV service.
-This could just be for the TV box (or boxes), or it could also include installation of a satellite dish on your property if you want to have Sky TV.
+This could just be for the TV box (or boxes), or it could also include installation of a satellite dish on your property – in the case of Sky TV.

 Bear in mind that even if your provider does not charge you for a TV box upfront, it may expect you to return it at the end of your contract, should you decide to leave for another provider.
 Some providers allow customers to keep their TV boxes, others expect them to be returned.
 You should check this when you sign up for a new broadband and TV contract.